albertoCotumaccio/WeShare---application/README.md

 <img align="left" width="0" height="192px" hspace="10"/>

 Share quickly your contact with other people by simply clicking a button and placing phones nearby.
 Ability to customize your profile, creating more than one, always ready when needed.
 Keep track of all the people you met. 📱
-The implementation of the project was not completed due to time issues.
-A possible presecution of it is not excluded.
+The part of the NFC technology of the project was not implemented due to time constraints.

 <br>
 <p align="center">